a-texier/IPEO-project-2022/README.md

 * Detail and explaination of the code
 ```
 1) Option for training a model:
+      -  is_training: True or False (choose to train a new model or to continue with the imported one)
-      -  The model's name : "unet" or "resunet"
+      -  model_factory: "unet" or "resunet" (choose which model to use)
-      -  The loss criterion: "dice" or "cross"
+      -  criterion: "dice" or "cross" (choose which loss function to use)
-      -  Class_weights: class_weight or None
+      -  Class_weights: class_weight or None (choose to use or not the class weights method)
-      -  Data_augmentation: True or False
+      -  Data_augmentation: True or False (choose to use or not the data augmentation method)
       -  RF: True or False
+      -  num_epochs: int number (number of epoch onwhich the model is trained)
+      -  frac: number in [0.05, 1.0] (fraction of the data used to train the model)
+      -
 ```

 ## Some results with the model given: